NexusRaids/nexus-docs/docs/commands/raids.md

    :header: "Command", "Description"
    :widths: 20, 80

-   ``!only-hosting <yes/no>``, "Use this in a raid to change if you are only hosting the raid and not joining, or if you are joining with the invitees."
+   ``![only-hosting|oh] <yes/no>``, "Use this in a raid to change if you are only hosting the raid and not joining, or if you are joining with the invitees."

 ```